 An allergy to sesame protein after eating the seed.
-It has become more common over the past 10 years and is estimated to affect 1 in 100 people
+It has become more common over the past ten years and is estimated to affect 1 in 100 people.
+One in three children with multiple food allergies may have sesame allergies.

 Symptoms usually occur straight after eating food containing sesame seed but can occur up to one hour later.
 The reaction tends to be mild and may include a rash (hives or “nettle” rash) or swelling, especially around the face.
 Some children have an itchy throat; others may vomit or have diarrhoea.
 Severe reactions (anaphylaxis) are less common and include difficulty breathing (with wheeze or swelling in the throat), feeling faint or dizzy.
 People can also develop delayed skin reactions to using creams and toiletries containing sesame seed oil.